Skip to main content

 Single page apps

-Some sites are pure single page apps with no server rendered content.
-In those case, even if rendering isn't blocked, there isn't any content to render until the JavaScript application has been loaded and run.
+Some sites are pure single page apps with no server-rendered content.
+Instead, client-side rendering is needed before content appears.
+In those cases, even if rendering isn't blocked, there isn't any content to render until the JavaScript application has been loaded and run.

 To fix this, consider rendering a header on the backend or at least embedding a loading spinner in the page HTML to indicate the browser is waiting for the JavaScript app to load.